MDAnalysis/UserGuide/doc/source/contributing_docs.rst

 What file to edit
 """""""""""""""""
-The structure of the user guide is a bit convoluted!
 In order to figure out which file you should be editing, the easiest way is probably to ``ctrl+F`` or otherwise search through the repository for the text you want to edit.
 Otherwise, you can look at the